opendr-io/causality/journal.md

 January 27: CVE-2025-44846 was added to the VulnCheck KEV.
 It was predicted in the December 3, 2025 run.

 January 23: CVE-2024-37079 was added to the VulnCheck KEV.
-It was predicted in the very firswt published run in early January 2025.
+It was predicted in the very first published run in early January 2025.
 Second prediction lead time over one year.

 January 23: CVE-2025-5571 was added to the VulnCheck KEV.
 It was predicted in the December 3, 2025 run.